Suddenlink internet plans

 About Suddenlink internet plans

 Joe Supan Last updated: May 16, 2022

 You’ll get fast speeds with Suddenlink, but it has some of the highest price increases of any internet provider, so be prepared to see your bill more than double after a year.

 Suddenlink, which is owned by Altice, primarily services rural areas that don’t have a lot of options for high-speed internet.
-Suddenlink does provide fast internet speeds, with plans of 200 Mbps, 400 Mbps and 1000 Mbps available.
+Suddenlink does provide fast internet speeds, with plans of 100 Mbps, 300 Mbps, 500 Mbps and 1G available.

 But you’ll pay a steep price for that speed.
-While Suddenlink’s plans start out reasonably priced in year one, they increase by $70/mo. in year two.
-That means for Suddenlink’s cheapest plan, your bill will go from $30/mo. all the way up to $100/mo. after 12 months.
-That said, all of Suddenlink’s plans include a $100 bonus Visa card, so the high price is mitigated somewhat.
+While Suddenlink’s plans start out reasonably priced in year one, they increase by $60/mo. in year two.
+That means for Suddenlink’s cheapest plan, your bill will go from $29.99/mo. all the way up to $90/mo. after 12 months.

 How we scored internet providers